Chapter 5 Statistical significance and sample size calculations

 Having a fixet target for recruitment implies that you have a known objective stopping rule.
 Appropriate sample size calculations ensure that enough patients are recruited to collect statistical evidence for a treatment effect and that the number of patient treated with inferior treatment is not unnecessarily large.

-Sample size calculations requires the specification of the primary outcome variable (“primary endpoint”).
+Sample size calculations require the specification of the primary outcome variable (“primary endpoint”).
 A (minimal) clinically relevant treatment effect \(\Delta\) (“clinically relevant difference”) for the primary outcome also needs to be specified in advance.

 Definition 5.3 The minimal clinically relevant difference is the smallest difference of the primary outcome variable that clinicians and patients would care about.

-Example 5.3 Doyle et al. (2024) conducted an RCT to test whether an intensive food-as-medicine program for patients with diabetes improves glycemic control.
+Example 5.3 Doyle et al (2024) conducted an RCT to test whether an intensive food-as-medicine program for patients with diabetes improves glycemic control.
 The primary outcome was hemoglobin A\(_{\small{1c}}\) level at six months, and the minimal clinically relevant difference was \(\Delta = -0.5\)-percentage points in hemoglobin A\(_{\small{1c}}\) levels.
 Secondary outcomes included other biometric measures and healthcare use, among others.

 5.2.1 Continuous outcomes